 How Diversifying Your Emotions Makes You A More Resilient Person

-There’s a concept in psychology called “emotional diversity.”
-Emotional diversity is just what it sounds like: experiencing a variety of emotions.
-And it turns out that people who experience a wide variety of both positive and negative emotions are a lot better off, both mentally and physically, than people who only experience a few emotions regularly, good or bad.
+There’s a concept in psychology called “emotional diversity.”2 Emotional diversity is just what it sounds like: experiencing a variety of emotions.
+And it turns out that people who experience a wide variety of both positive and negative emotions are a lot better off, both mentally and physically, than people who only experience a few emotions regularly, good or bad.3

 Just like a more diverse stock portfolio is more resilient to large swings in stock values, the more diverse your emotional life is, the more resilient you are to the large swings in experience that life gives you.
 If you’re comfortable with anger, you’ll be able to call it up at the appropriate moments and use it.
 If you’re comfortable with joy or guilt or grief, you’ll be able to use those when you need to as well.

 Researchers think that people who experience a wider range of these types of specific subcategories of emotions are more resilient in the face of adversity because they’re better at identifying what triggers those emotions.
-And thus, if you know exactly what’s making you feel the way you feel, it’s a whole lot easier to react appropriately to it.
+And if you know exactly what’s making you feel the way you feel, it’s a whole lot easier to react appropriately.

 People who practice a wide range of emotions are self-aware enough to know what triggers these emotions and then act accordingly.
-This makes them feel more in control of their lives, a huge factor in determining happiness and general well-being.
+Research has shown that self-awareness and the ability to self-label emotions has positive links to well-being4.
+This awareness and labelling makes people feel more in control of their lives, a huge factor in determining happiness and general well-being.